Last updated: July, 2025

 Cost-effectiveness

 The cost-effectiveness of Friendship Bench is $21 per WELLBY.
-This means for every $1,000 donated to Friendship Bench, the organisation provides 48 WELLBYs.
+This means for every $1,000 donated, the organisation creates 49 WELLBYs.

 Figure 1.
 Density plot of the quantified uncertainty around Friendship Bench’s cost-effectiveness